nicleong27/Beauty_Reviews/README.md

 ### LSTM Model

 For my LSTM model, I cleaned the review text and kept the same stopwords used for my Gradient Boosting Classifier, but used the Tokenizer function provided in Keras.
 My initial model contained 1 embedding layer and 1 LSTM layer with a 25% test size.
 This resulted in poor results where the model started to overfit after 4 epochs.
-I ended up using a Sequential Keras model with 1 embedding layer and 2 LSTM layers with a 10% test size.
+I ended up using a Sequential Keras model with 1 embedding layer, 2 LSTM layers, and a 10% test size.

 **Initial LSTM Model**